rekha-balan/azure-docs-test2-pr.nl-NL/articles/sql-database/sql-database-aad-authentication-configure.md

 Use this method if you are logged in to Windows using your Azure Active Directory credentials from a federated domain.

-1. Start Management Studio or Data Tools and in the **Connect to Server** (or **Connect to Database Engine**) dialog box, in the **Authentication** box, select **Active Directory Integrated Authentication**.
+1. Start Management Studio or Data Tools and in the **Connect to Server** (or **Connect to Database Engine**) dialog box, in the **Authentication** box, select **Active Directory - Integrated**.
 No password is needed or can be entered because your existing credentials will be presented for the connection.

     ![Select AD Integrated Authentication][11]
-2. Click the **Options** button, and on the **Connection Properties** page, in the **Connect to database** box, type the name of the user database you want to connect to.
+2. Select the **Options** button, and on the **Connection Properties** page, in the **Connect to database** box, type the name of the user database you want to connect to.
+(The **AD domain name or tenant ID**” option is only supported for **Universal with MFA connection** options, otherwise it is greyed out.)

     ![Select the database name][13]

 ## <a name="active-directory-password-authentication"></a>Active Directory password authentication

 Use this method when connecting with an Azure AD principal name using the Azure AD managed domain.
-You can also use it for federated account without access to the domain, for example when working remotely.
+You can also use it for federated accounts without access to the domain, for example when working remotely.

-Use this method if you are logged in to Windows using credentials from a domain that is not federated with Azure, or when using Azure AD authentication using Azure AD based on the initial or the client domain.
+Use this method to authenticate to SQL DB/DW with Azure AD  for native of federated Azure AD users.
+A native user is one explicitly created in Azure AD and being authenticated using user name and password, while a federated user is a Windows user whose domain is federated with Azure AD.
+The latter method (using user & password) can be used when a user wants to use his windows credential, but his local machine is not joined with the domain ( i.e. using a remote access).
+In this case a Windows user can indicate his domain account and password and can authenticate to SQL DB/DW using  federated credentials.

-1. Start Management Studio or Data Tools and in the **Connect to Server** (or **Connect to Database Engine**) dialog box, in the **Authentication** box, select **Active Directory Password Authentication**.
+1. Start Management Studio or Data Tools and in the **Connect to Server** (or **Connect to Database Engine**) dialog box, in the **Authentication** box, select **Active Directory - Password**.
 2. In the **User name** box, type your Azure Active Directory user name in the format **username@domain.com**.
 This must be an account from the Azure Active Directory or an account from a domain federate with the Azure Active Directory.
 3. In the **Password** box, type your user password for the Azure Active Directory account or federated domain account.

     ![Select AD Password Authentication][12]
-4. Click the **Options** button, and on the **Connection Properties** page, in the **Connect to database** box, type the name of the user database you want to connect to.
+4. Select the **Options** button, and on the **Connection Properties** page, in the **Connect to database** box, type the name of the user database you want to connect to.
 (See the graphic in the previous option.)

 ## <a name="using-an-azure-ad-identity-to-connect-from-a-client-application"></a>Using an Azure AD identity to connect from a client application